-ш Deep breatning and cougning: You will learn deep breathing and coughing exercises.
-These exercises help air to reach your lungs, and lower the chance of exercises help air to reach your lungs, and lower the chance of complications after surgery.
+Deep breathing and coughing: You will learn deep breathing and coughing exercises.
+These exercises help air to reach your lungs, and lower the chance of complications after surgery.

 ☐ Going home after surgery:

 It is important that you have supports in place (family and friends).
 We can help you plan for your return home and decide if you need any extra help.